Mita Pardo de Tavera: Career

 Pardo de Tavera has served for three decades at QI, where she also specialized in the treatment of pediatric tuberculosis.
 She was a member of the Board of Directors of the PTS and was appointed as Executive Secretary on April 27, 1973.
-According to her, she resigned in 1974 due to personal reasons.
+According to her, she resigned in 1974 for personal reasons.
 The PTS has declared her position as vacant on May 29, 1974, and appointed Alberto Romulo to the position.

 Pardo de Tavera then founded the Alay Kapwa Kilusang Pangakalusugan (AKAP) ("Health Movement of the People, For the People, By the People") with the approval and support of Bishop Julio Labayen.
 Bishop Labayen offered the space above the garage of the Catholic Bishops Conference of the Philippines in Pasay to be their AKAP's office in its early years.
 AKAP is an organization of volunteer health workers to teach preventive health care to impoverished communities.

 In September 1978, Pardo de Tavera presented her research published as "A Model of Supervised Community Participation in the Prevention and Short-term Therapy of TB Among the Poor in Asia" at the 24th Conference of the International Union Against Tuberculosis, held in Brussels, Belgium.
 The research proposed an alternative in providing effective healthcare in poor communities by community based health programs focusing on the prevention of the disease and the training of local residents, activities which are done by AKAP.
 Pardo de Tavera claims that her research has caused international doctors to get excited in the activities of AKAP, which then led to an organization from The Netherlands to donate an amount equivalent between four and five million pesos.